 Elizabeth was preceded in death by her husband, Russell.
-She is survived by her beloved sisters, Margaret Bet, of Arcata, CA and Dorothy Bollman, of Mayaguez, PR.
-She is also survived by her three daughters and their families – Jane Elizabeth Snyder (husband Rodney Opsal, son Keith Opsal, and daughter Emma Opsal), Margaret Jean Andreas (husband Rodney Andreas and son Connor Andreas), and Gabrielle Anne Snyder (husband Matt Campbell, son Benjamin Campbell, and daughter Violet Campbell).
+She is survived by her beloved sisters, Margaret Bet of Arcata, California, and Dorothy Bollman of Mayaguez, Puerto Rico.
+She is also survived by her three daughters and their families, Jane Elizabeth Snyder (husband, Rodney Opsal, son, Keith Opsal, and daughter, Emma Opsal), Margaret Jean Andreas (husband, Rodney Andreas, and son, Connor Andreas), and Gabrielle Anne Snyder (husband, Matt Campbell, son, Benjamin Campbell, and daughter, Violet Campbell).

 In accordance with Elizabeth’s wishes, no service will be held.
 In lieu of flowers, the family requests donations be made to the pet rescue organization of your choice.